TheCypherPhunk/react-native-p2p-secure/README.md

 ### `P2PHost.getNeighbors(): string[]`
 Gets the neighbors of the host node in the active p2p network.

-### `P2PHost.stop(): void`
-Stops the host.

-Determining workspace structure

-Deciding which workspace information to collect

-Gathering workspace info

-Sure, here's the continuation of the API documentation for the `P2PHost` class:

 ### `P2PHost.on(event: string, callback: (...args: any[]) => void): void`